Apostolic Chancery: Modes of issuance of papal bulls

-After Pope Leo XIII abrogated all the vacabili in 1901, the aforementioned modes of expedition ceased.
+After Pope Leo XIII suppressed all the vacabili in 1901, the aforementioned modes of expedition ceased.
 A little later, the apostolic constitution Sapienti Consilio of Pope Pius X of 29 June 1908 provided that all bulls be issued through the Cancellaria, by order of the Congregation of the Consistory for all matters of its competency and by order of the pope for all others, in keeping with the new organization of the Cancellaria as merely an issuing office.
 "Sapienti Consilio" further provided that the ancient formulae of papal bulls be modified, and a commission of cardinals consisting of the chancellor, the apostolic datary, and the secretary of the Congregation of the Consistory was charged with the preparation of new ones.

 This commission having reformed the bulls for Consistorial benefices, Pius X by a motu proprio of 8 December 1910 approved the new formulae and ordered them to be used exclusively after 1 January 1911.
 The College of the Abbreviators of the greater presidency having been suppressed and the abbreviators of the lesser presidency having become extinct in fact, the apostolic prothonotaries in actual office were appointed to sign the bulls.

 The mode of dating papal bulls was also changed.
 Formerly they were dated according to the year of the Incarnation, which year begins on 25 March, the Solemnity of the Annunciation, which liturgically celebrates the Conception of Jesus.
 This mediaeval mode of dating remained peculiar to papal bulls, and over time caused much confusion.
 Pius X ordered that in the future these documents had to be dated according to the secular calendar year that begins on 1 January.